 13. Get your family involved.

-15. Barter with a friend.
+14. Work with a friend.

-She helps you, you help her, and then you both go out for coffee afterward!
+Make organizing a bit more fun by working with a friend — she helps you, you help her, and then you both go out for coffee afterward!

 17. Create a place for all your tax papers.

 This does not have to be anything fancy, but it will save you time and stress come tax season.